malvag/distributed-ml-bench/README.md

 # Distributed ML Systems

-Distributing machine learning systems allow developers to handle extremely large datasets across multiple clusters, take advantage of automation tools, and benefit from hardware accelerations.
-This repo includes code and references to implement scalable and reliable machine learning system.
+Distributing machine learning systems allows developers to handle extremely large datasets across multiple clusters, take advantage of automation tools, and benefit from hardware accelerations.
+This repo includes code and references to implement a scalable and reliable machine learning system.

-We are going to automate machine learning tasks with Kubernetes, Argo Workflows, Kubeflow and TensorFlow.
+We will automate machine learning tasks with Kubernetes, Argo Workflows, Kubeflow, and TensorFlow.

-Our goal is to construct machine learning pipelines with data ingestion, distibuted training, model serving, managing and monitoring these workloads.
+Our goal is to construct machine learning pipelines with data ingestion, distributed training, model serving, managing, and monitoring these workloads.

 ## Setup

 I'm using a mac and brew to install the tools.
-We are going to install Tensorflow, Docker, kubectl, k3d which is a lightweight wrapper for k3s which is lightweight kubernetes.
+We are going to install Tensorflow, Docker, kubectl, and k3d which is a lightweight wrapper for k3s which is lightweight Kubernetes.

 [1] We will be using [TensorFlow](https://www.tensorflow.org) for data processing, model building and evaluation
 - `pip install tensorflow`